powerhousepro69/videoinfox/readme.md

   - Duplicates auto-removed from the Played List.
   - Playlist: Save a list of videos from search results, directory listings and Played List.
   - Remove duplicates from the Playlist.
-  - Enter a video file with full path to get info on and play.
+  - Enter a video file with full path to get info on and/or play.
   - Auto save last find result(s) and autoload until deleted.
 Defaulted to never save.
 Change in Settings.
   - Yt-dlp integration for easy download of a single url, a list of url's or a queue of multiple url lists.
   - Download List: &nbsp; Download a list by entering line number.